home3k/react-native-audio-android/README.md

 # react-native-audio-android

 A simple audio recorder for your react native app!
+Wrap it.

 ##Installation